cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

     8      withdraw!
 Seller <- price;
     9    }

-2. Buyer and Seller have agreed to the terms of this sale.
-Know what the signature is about, and they want to conduct this sale.
+2. Buyer and seller have agreed to the terms of this sale.
+They both know what the signature is about, and they want to conduct this sale.
-3. The Digest of the message to sign is a parameter of the interaction, as is the convened price.
+3. The digest of the message to sign is a parameter of the interaction, as is the convened price.
-4. The Buyer deposits the money according to the price.
+4. The buyer deposits the money according to the price.
-5. Seller signs.
-But it's private only to the Seller
+5. The seller signs, but it is private only to the seller.
-6. The signature is made for public for everyone to see.
+6. The signature is made public for everyone to see.
-7.  the signature is verified by everyone in a way that the contract enforces.
+7. The signature is verified by everyone in a way that the contract enforces.
-8. Finally, the money is transferred to the Seller.
+8. Finally, the money is transferred to the seller.

-There several things to notice:
+There are several things to notice:

-1. The code looks a lot like the sequence diagram we created before
+1. The code looks a lot like the sequence diagram we created before.
 2. The lines of code with @Seller annotation are private.
 3. The language itself takes care of requirements.
-If the Buyer never deposits, then the Seller never will be able to sign.
+If the buyer never deposits, then the seller never will be able to sign.

 ## Lessons learned